In Canada, a judge rejects the defense that once you are doing something in public, you have no right to privacy.

 Apple's tablet lineup has expanded from six configurations to more than 50 in four years.
 Has the product lineup become too complex?

-Make a backup copy of your images shared on Twitpic before the company shuts down its service on September 25.
+Make a backup copy of your images shared on Twitpic before the company shuts down its service on October 25.